microsoft/DirectXShaderCompiler/docs/DXIL.rst

-DECL.SHADERRETURNVOID                     Shader functions must return void DECL.USEDEXTERNALFUNCTION                 External function must be used DECL.USEDINTERNAL                         Internal declaration must be used FLOW.COMPUTENODEIO                        Node with input or outputs is not compatible with Compute FLOW.COMPUTENODELAUNCHTYPE                Node launch type is not compatible with Compute FLOW.DEADLOOP                             Loop must have break.
+DECL.SHADERRETURNVOID                     Shader functions must return void DECL.USEDEXTERNALFUNCTION                 External function must be used DECL.USEDINTERNAL                         Internal declaration must be used FLOW.DEADLOOP                             Loop must have break.
 FLOW.FUNCTIONCALL                         Function with parameter is not permitted FLOW.NORECUSION                           Recursion is not permitted.